Former U.S. soldiers charged in plot to kill drug agent, informant

 Joseph Manuel Hunter, 48, nicknamed "Rambo," is charged with recruiting a team of former military snipers, including an ex-U.S. Army sergeant and several former soldiers from other countries, to commit the murders on behalf of two Colombian drug cartel leaders.

-Those cartel leaders were, in fact, Drug Enforcement Administration informants posing as druglords.
+The two cartel leaders were in fact Drug Enforcement Administration (DEA) informants.

-Hunter and Timothy Vamvakias, both former U.S. Army sergeants, and several other suspects were arrested this week and are being transported to New York to face charges that include murder and drug conspiracy, as well as weapons possession.
+Hunter and Timothy Vamvakias, both former U.S. Army sergeants, and several other suspects were arrested in Thailand on Thursday and flown to New York to face charges that include murder and drug conspiracy, as well as weapons possession.

 "The bone-chilling allegations in today's indictment read like they were ripped from the pages of a Tom Clancy novel," said Manhattan U.S. Attorney Preet Bharara in a statement.
 "The charges tell a tale of an international band of mercenary marksmen who enlisted their elite military training to serve as hired guns for evil ends."

-The DEA informants agreed to pay Hunter and two others $700,000 for the two killings, as well as an additional $100,000 to Hunter "for his leadership role," according to an indictment filed in New York.
+The informants posing as cartel leaders, agreed to pay Hunter and two others $700,000 for the two killings, as well as an additional $100,000 to Hunter "for his leadership role," according to an indictment filed in New York.

-The killings were to take place in Liberia, Bharara said at a press conference on Friday.

-Hunter and his alleged accomplices - who include Vamvakias, Dennis Gogel and Michael Filter of Germany, and Slawomir Soborski of Poland - were rounded up in a U.S. Drug Enforcement Administration sting.
+Hunter and his alleged accomplices - who include Vamvakias, Dennis Gogel and Michael Filter of Germany, and Slawomir Soborski of Poland - were arrested in a U.S. Drug Enforcement Administration sting on the resort island of Phuket, off the southwestern coast of Thailand.

 The indictment charges that Hunter and his team acted as security for cocaine shipments originating in Asia and bound for the U.S.